lchen198/wypyplus/README.md

 ![screenshot](example.png)

 ## New Features:
-* Only 23 lines of Python code.
+* Only 23 lines of Python code with no external dependency other than the standard library.
 * Runs on Mac, Linux and Windows.
 * A modernized and mobile-friendly look using [Sakura CSS](https://github.com/oxalorg/sakura).
 * Wiki pages save to plain text files under the "w" directory